Hannanf/capstone_project/README.md

 (Training and testing code screenshot)

 ### Machine Learning Model Choice: Limitations & Benefits
 We utilized a supervised machine learning model - Polynomial Regression.
-Supervised Machine Learning deals with labeled dataset, which is a good for demographics data.
+Supervised Machine Learning deals with labeled dataset, which is perfect for demographics data.

 * Benefits ?